The Ellie Blog

 If you feel like the world is crashing around you every time you read a news article, you’re not alone.
 Many Americans are feeling the negative impacts of political divisiveness, acts of violence, and discrimination.
 And for many people, this type of political climate isn’t just something they read about.
 You may have witnessed upsetting events in your own community or experienced damaged relationships because of politics.

 Being civically engaged and educated about what’s happening in the world around you is a good thing, but your mental health is important too.
-If you’re feeling overly anxious, are struggling to sleep at night, feel physically sick from stress, or are struggling with hopelessness or depression, you may need to reevaluate your relationship with politics and establish a healthy balance.
+If you’re feeling anxious about politics, are struggling to sleep at night, feel physically sick from stress, or are struggling with hopelessness or depression, you may need to reevaluate your relationship with politics and establish a healthy balance.:

 Need to talk with someone?
 Get matched with a therapist at Ellie Mental Health